 How to make heart string lights.

-Cut out as many heart shapes as you would want on the string of heart lights.
+Cut out as many heart shapes as you want on the string of heart lights.

 For these string lights, I just went for a simple striped design.
 However, if you want to be more creative decorate your hearts with different designs.
 You might want to check out my embroidered hearts for more ideas for heart designs and patterns.

-3. Next, place the heart shapes on an oven tray and shrink according to the instructions that came with your shrink plastic.
-Mine was at 150c for about 5 mins.
+Step 3: Next, place the heart shapes on an oven tray and shrink them according to the instructions with your shrink plastic.
+Mine was at 150c for about 3 mins.

-The plastic as it heats will curl and then uncurl as it shrinks to about 1/3 of its original size and becomes thicker.
+The plastic, as it heats, will curl and then uncurl as it shrinks to about 1/3 of its original size and becomes 6-9 times thicker.

-4. Then, using a glue gun glue the plastic hearts to the copper wire lights.
-I twisted to the copper wire so that 3 lights were stuck to the back of each heart.
+Step 4: Using a glue gun, glue the plastic hearts to the copper wire lights.
+I twisted the copper wire, so three lights were stuck to the back of each heart.

-Now all you need to do is decide where you’re going to hang the string heart lights and then plug them in.
+Now all you need to do is decide where to hang the string heart lights and plug them in.

-If you like Valentine’s light decorations you may want to check out the ones I made out of actual string last year.
-I have many more Valentine’s crafts on the site many of which are upcycled that you should check out.
-These include more illuminated ones such as the upcycled Valentine bottle lights.#
+If you like Valentine’s light decorations, you may want to check out the ones I made from actual string last year.
+I have many more Valentine’s crafts on the site, many of which are upcycled that you should check out.
+These include more illuminated ones, such as the upcycled Valentine bottle lights.